 How to choose the best budget Bluetooth speaker for you

 Aside from something that sounds good for the money, we advise a durable design and waterproofing at this end of the market.
 IPX7 and IP67 (the latter meaning that on top of waterproofing, the speaker is IP-rated against dust ingress) are good numbers to look out for – and we have listed each speaker's rating.
-For the best portable Bluetooth speakers on a budget, these factors are essential, especially if you'll be using the speaker outdoors, on to go, or in the kitchen.
+For the best portable Bluetooth speakers on a budget, these factors are essential, especially if you'll be using the speaker outdoors, on the go, or in the kitchen.

 If portability is a key factor, the budget Bluetooth speakers we've recommended here are small enough to fit in a coat pocket or big enough to fill a room with serious sound.
 It's imperative that you also check the dimensions before clicking "buy" so you know exactly what you're getting for your needs.